Choose Language

 • SBOM

-An AIBOM brings structure, clarity and accountability to AI environments that often feel opaque.
-For CISOs and technology leaders, it helps answer uncomfortable questions.
-What models are we using?
-Where did the data come from?
-Who maintains them?
-And what risks are hiding inside third-party AI components?
+To keep a tab on criticalities related to AI in development and deployment stage, AI Bill of Materials (AIBOM) is helpful.
+How?
+AIBOM brings structure, clarity and accountability to AI environments that often feel opaque.
+It answers uncomfortable questions like: what models are we using? where did the data come from? who maintains them? and what risks are hiding inside third-party AI components?

-In this AIBOM guide, we explain what an AI Bill of Materials really means, why it matters now, and how organisations can adopt it without slowing innovation.
+In this guide, we explain what is AIBOM, why it matters in the age of AI, and how you can adopt it without compromising on innovation.
 We also share practical insights based on what we see across real enterprise environments.

 Table of Contents